jarthurgross/website/index.md

 I have a bachelor's degree in computer engineering from the University of Arizona, so much of what I find interesting outside my immediate research field involves software.
-I am a volunteer instructor for the [Software carpentry foundation][swc], and am committed to promoting open standards (such as the use of HTML as an open presentation format via tools like [reveal.js][rjs]).
+I have previously served as a volunteer instructor for the [Software carpentry foundation][swc], and am enthusiastic about promoting open standards (such as the use of HTML as an open presentation format via tools like [reveal.js][rjs]).

 [swc]: http://software-carpentry.org/
 [rjs]: http://lab.hakim.se/reveal-js